Welcome to CoDependents Anonymous

 Co-Dependents Anonymous (CoDA) is a set of informal self-help groups made up of men and women with a common interest in working through the problems that co-dependency has caused in their lives.
 CoDA is based on AA (Alcoholics Anonymous) and uses an adapted version of their Twelve Steps and Traditions as a central part of its suggested programme of recovery.

 To attend CoDA meetings, all you need is the willingness to work at having healthy relationships.
-This means that all kinds of people attend meetings.
-Individual members can and do have differing political, religious and other affiliations, but since these are not relevant to the business of recovery from co-dependency, no comment is made about them.
+This means that all types of people attend meetings.
+Visit our ‘Find A Meeting’ page to locate a meeting near you.
+Individual members can and do have differing political, religious and other affiliations, but since these are not relevant to the business of recovery from Co-Dependency, no comment is made about them.

-Each meeting usually incorporates a collection to cover the expenses of the group (eg hire of the meeting room) but CoDA is non-profit making.
-The meeting will end with a special prayer, called the Serenity Prayer.
+Each meeting usually incorporates a collection to cover the expenses of the group (e.g. hire of the meeting room) but CoDA is non-profit making.
+The meeting will end with a special prayer, called the Serenity Prayer, CoDA is not a religious program and is therefore not affilated to any religious group.
 After the meeting, newcomers who would like more information can use this time to have their questions answered by more established members.

 If you are new to CoDA and would like to find out more,

 a good place to start is by reading this leaflet ‘Am I CoDependant?’.

 The next step would be to attend a CoDA meeting, details of which can be found by visiting our ‘Find A Meeting’ page.
 It is suggested, if you are new, that you attend at least six meetings to find out if CoDA is right for you.
 The way our meetings operate is that you do not need to register, call in advance or “join” formally, all you do is simply turn up before the advertised meeting start time.
 If you then decide CoDA is for you by continuing to attend meetings you become a member for which there are no fees.